SAP/cloud-security-services-integration-library/samples/README.md

 [spring-security-xsuaa-usage](./spring-security-xsuaa-usage): Sample application demonstrating how to integrate xsuaa with Spring Boot

-[spring-security-basic-auth](./spring-security-basic-auth): Sample application demonstrating how to use basic authentication with Spring
+[spring-security-basic-auth](./spring-security-basic-auth): Sample application demonstrating how to use basic authentication with Spring Boot